meilisearch/documentation/reference/api/documents.md

 ### Body

-The body must be a **JSON array** with the unique id's of the documents to delete.
+An array of numbers containing the unique id's of the documents to be deleted.

 ```json
 [23488, 153738, 437035, 363869]